oplS16projects/FP1/README.md

 * (dotted-lines)

 ###Output/Diagram
 This image comprises my output itself, so I thought I would combine the output/diagram sections with this one image.
 Each red triangle represents a turtle.
 Although I cloned a few turtles from the split function, they have ultimately been multplied exponentially (and in a circular notation) due to the neato function.
-Although I'd like to say I took credit, I didn't draw these elaborate designs with a precise use of the draw function either, but did so with some of the more advanced functions (neato and regular-polys).

 ![alt tag](https://github.com/sberube484/FP1/blob/master/output.PNG)